luislopez229/luislopez229/README.md

-### Recopilación de todo el código que haga si me acuerdo de subirlo.
+### Recopilación de las prácticas de Programación.

 <!--
 **luislopez229/luislopez229** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.